The Princess and the Goblin (film)

-The Princess and the Goblin (A hercegnő és a kobold) is a 1991 Welsh-Hungarian-American animated fantasy film directed by József Gémes and written by Robin Lyons, an adaptation of George MacDonald's 1872 novel of the same name.
+The Princess and the Goblin (A hercegnő és a kobold) is a 1991 animated fantasy film directed by József Gémes and written by Robin Lyons, an adaptation of George MacDonald's 1872 novel of the same name.

 When a peaceful kingdom is menaced by an army of monstrous goblins, a brave and beautiful princess joins forces with a resourceful peasant boy to rescue the noble king and all his people.
 The lucky pair must battle the evil power of the wicked goblin prince armed only with the gift of song, the miracle of love, and a magical shimmering thread.

 Plot

-In a mountainous kingdom, the widowed King leaves to attend affairs of state, leaving his beloved daughter, the sweet Princess Irene, alone with her nursemaid, Lootie.
-When Irene is on an outing with Lootie, she runs away on purpose, and Lootie cannot find her.
-When sun sets, Irene is lost in a sinister forest, and is attacked when clawed hands bursts through the earth and attempts to seize her kitten, Turnip.
-Several deformed animals corner the frightened Princess, until a strange singing sounds through the trees, driving them into a crazed and frightened fit, and they flee.
-The singing is revealed to be a young boy, Curdie, the son of a miner.
-He discovers that Irene is lost, and leads her back to the castle.
-He informs her that the monsters were goblins and their "pets", and that they are driven away by singing.
-Curdie says that everyone except the King and his family know of the goblins, and Irene reveals that she is a Princess.
+In a mountainous kingdom, the widowed King leaves to attend affairs of the state, leaving his little daughter, Princess Irene, with her nursemaid.
+When Irene is on an outing, she becomes lost in a forest.
+Deformed animals corner her until a strange singing drives them away.
+The singing is a young boy, Curdie, the son of a miner, who informs her that the monsters were goblins and are driven away by singing.
+Everyone except the King (who believed them to be just old miners tales) and his family know of the goblins.